danielj0nes/wedding/README.md

 Website for our wedding, in Rust and Svelte (learning activity :-))

 ## Docker usage

-Build the Docker image from the repository root:
+The easiest way to run the website is with the Docker container, which builds everything then runs it all.

+To do so, start at the repository root then:

 ```powershell
 docker build -t wedding -f Dockerfile .